ntno/mkdocs-terminal/documentation/docs/tile-grid/tile.md

 `alt_text`

-:   - **Image Only Tile:** a short description of the image
+:   **Image Only Tile**: a short description of the image.
-    - **Link Only Tile:** the text to display for the hyperlink
+    **Link Only Tile**: the text to display for the hyperlink.
-    - **Linked Image Tile:** the text which describes the purpose of the link.
+    **Linked Image Tile**: the text which describes the purpose of the link.
     For more information on what to use as alternate text, see the [Alternate Text Resources](tile.md#alternate-text) below.

 `tooltip`